 For affected individuals without symptoms (asymptomatic) or for individuals initially treated with chelating agents, zinc acetate (Galzin manufactured by the Gate division of Teva Pharmaceuticals) is used to prevent copper absorption from the gut.
 Zinc therapy is often preferred in children and pregnant women because of limited side effects.
 For some patients intolerant of zinc due to gastric irritation, maintenance therapy with trientine may be preferable.

 Monitoring of chronic drug therapy includes follow-up physical examinations, measurement of copper (and zinc for those on zinc therapy) in 24-hour urine collection, blood tests to determine the amount of copper not bound to ceruloplasmin (free copper), periodic measurement of liver functions, and blood counts.
-For those on chelating agents, periodic urinalysis should be to look for the presence of cells or protein in the urine.
+For those on chelating agents, periodic urinalysis should also be done to look for the presence of cells or protein in the urine.
 Repeat liver biopsies are usually not necessary to follow the progress of drug therapy.

 Liver transplantation may be lifesaving for individuals presenting with severe liver failure.